tomaszd7/Crosswords/README.md

 Crossword generator.
 Works on 8 internal words.

 Algorithm:
 - picks words randomly
-- fits new word with all placed words starting from the last
+- tries to fit new word with all placed words starting from the last
-- when fitting, checks all possible common words and places with the first
+- checks all possible common letters between current 2 words and places with first match